VarunVKamath/cfc-fantasy-league-be/README.md

-Go into the Final Output.py file\
-Change the teams according to how you want it.\
+1. Download Python from the web onto your laptop
-Change the links of the espncricinfo and cricbuzz schedule pages.\
+2. Edit team names and team composition in Output.py and save the file.
+Change the links of the espncricinfo and cricbuzz schedule pages.
+Save the file.
-Save the file, then just run it.\
-Ooh and before you run it, just make sure you have all modules installed on your laptop, along with python itself.\
-Download python first, then pip install a,b,c one by one.

-Now run the file!\
+3. Run Button.py.
+Make sure when you run the file, you're inside the directory(cd Fantasy-Points-Automation).
-BOOM, you now have what you need
+4. BOOM, you now have what you need